kfly2fly/Flask-Web-Repo/README.md

     Before this I used a module structure where I had 1 main python file that ran my application.
 I got rid of this in favor of a python package.
     The application now runs from a __inti__.py file and this will allow for a better division of files and tasks.
 This particularly helps out the SQLAlchemy stuff because I was having to deal with a circular import.

+10/19/21:
+    Connecting SQLAlchemy database to user login system.
+Storing passwords using Bcrypts hashing function.
+Made email login case insensitive.
+    Created a new account route, which requires users to be logged in to access.
+Register page now validates uniqueness for username and email.